Introducing Production World Model™: A Machine-Readable Model of Your Entire Production Environment

 However, today, the answer is split across two places, neither of which AI can access.

-• The first is the telemetry itself: terabytes to petabytes of MELT data that contain the real behavioral history of every service in your environment.
-It's comprehensive in a way no single engineer can be.
-But it's scattered across dozens of tools stored in formats optimized for human browsing over machine readability.
+The first is the telemetry itself: terabytes to petabytes of MELT data and source code that contain the empirical ground truth of how your systems behave.
+It is comprehensive in a way no single engineer can be — but scattered across dozens of tools and stored in formats optimized for human browsing, not machine reasoning.

 But even unifying both in one place isn't enough.
 You still need to reason over it—causally, not just correlatively—at enterprise scale, in minutes, across thousands of services.
 This is the hardest problem of all, and it's the one no existing tool has solved.